-Changes from IFRS 4 Impact on equity on transition of IFRS 17 Under IFRS 17, the Group will discount the future cash flows when measuring liabilities for incurred claims, unless they are expected to occur in one year or less from the date on which the claims are Increase incurred.
+Changes from IFRS 4 Impact on equity on transition of IFRS 17 Under IFRS 17, the Group will discount the future Increase cash flows when measuring liabilities for incurred claims, unless they are expected to occur in one year or less from the date on which the claims are incurred.
 The Group does not currently discount such future cash flows.
-IFRS 17 requires the fulfilment cash flows to include a risk adjustment for non- financial risk.
+IFRS 17 requires the fulfilment cash flows to Decrease include a risk adjustment for non- financial risk.
 This is not explicitly allowed for currently.
-Decrease The Group's accounting policy under IFRS 17 to expense eligible insurance acquisition cash flows when they are incurred differs from the current practice under which these amounts are recognised separately as deferred acquisition costs.
-Decrease
+The Group's accounting policy under IFRS 17 to expense eligible insurance acquisition cash flows Decrease when they are incurred differs from the current practice under which these amounts are recognised separately as deferred acquisition recognised separately as deferred acquisition costs.
+COSIS.